-M-PT 206 Church Administration (3) An advanced study of the organization, administration, and supervision of the total church program as it relates to the responsibilities of the pastor.
-Attention is also given to various leadership styles.
+M-PT 206 Church Administration (3) A study of the biblical basis, principles and practices, and key areas of overseeing the organization of the local church with an emphasis on the leadership role of the pastor.
+Prerequisite: M-PT 205 Pastoral Theology, unless permission is given by the professor.

-M-PT 301 Homiletics I (3) Basic principles necessary for the preparation and delivery of sermons.
-The various parts of a sermon, such as subject, theme, introduction, proposition, divisions, development, and conclusion are studied thoroughly.
+M-PT 301 Homiletics I (3) Students will learn a step-by-step process for developing the content of an expository sermon from Scripture as well as principles and practices for effective sermon delivery.
 Prerequisites: G-CO 205 Introduction to Communications and M-PT 202 Introduction to Homiletics